WATTever surveyed 230 Australian EV owners to understand what they value most in electricity plans — and what they’d like to see next.

 2. The rest of the plan rates don’t appeal to me

-Daytime solar chargers (who can already fill their EVs) or light EV chargers tell us that, in their situation, higher general rates negate the lower charge rate.
-So they don’t choose these offers.
+Those that can already fill their EVs from their solar, or that are light home chargers tell us that, in their situation, higher general rates negate the lower charge rate.
+They can’t make much use of the super off-peak period, so they don’t choose these offers.

 “It doesn’t appeal to me — my EV charging is low compared to household usage.”